EVENTS

 • 6:00 PM: BYO Dinner

-• 6:00 pm Potluck Dinner - bring a dish to share.
-GO will provide dessert.
-Wear your best Disco or Pride outfit - prize for 3 winners with best outfits!
+• 6:00 pm Hosted pasta bar.
+Bring a bowl or a plate!
+Wear your best Wizard of Oz, Wicked, or Pride outfit - prize for 3 winners with best outfits!

 • 7:00 pm Award Presentations; announcements